Democrats throw support behind Fetterman following depression revelation: ‘A sign of strength’

 Sen. Bob Casey (D-Pa.), who is on the mend following prostate cancer surgery on Tuesday, also sent his best wishes to his Keystone State colleague.

 “Millions of Americans struggle with their mental health.
-I am proud of @SenFettermanPA for getting the help he needs and for publicly acknowledging his challenges to break down the stigma for others,” Casey tweeted, sending his prayers to Fetterman’s family.
+I am proud of @SenFettermanPA for getting the help he needs and for publicly acknowledging his challenges to break down the stigma for others,” Casey wrote on Twitter, sending his prayers to Fetterman’s family.

 On the other side of the aisle, Sen. Ted Cruz (R-Texas) tweeted he and his wife “are lifting John up in prayer.
 Mental illness is real & serious, and I hope that he gets the care he needs.”